 Effective in Water

-Chlorine dioxide is used in many public drinking water supplies and in water supplies used for industrial settings such as water purification in pharmaceutical companies and oil well drilling.
+Chlorine dioxide treatment is used in many public drinking water supplies and water supplies used for industrial settings such as water purification in pharmaceutical companies and oil well drilling.
 Chlorine dioxide does not react with water and therefore retains its sterilization capabilities when dissolved in water.
 A 5-ppm chlorine dioxide solution is effective as a sanitizer (5-log or 99.999% reduction) with a contact time of at least 1 minute.
 Further, disinfection is achieved with 100 ppm using a contact time of 10 minutes.
 (Pfunter, 2011).
-Pureline Solutions offers a unique chlorine dioxide floor wash service, that is often combined with a chlorine dioxide gas treatment to initially disinfect floors and drains and subsequently offering a complete process.
+PureLine Solutions offers a unique chlorine dioxide floor wash service, that is often combined with a chlorine dioxide gas treatment to initially disinfect floors and drains and subsequently offering a complete process.

-Chlorine dioxide is an ideal choice to minimize impact on our environment.
+Chlorine dioxide treatment is an ideal choice to minimize impact on our environment.
 It is often the preferred alternative to other options such as ozone, chlorine bleach, hydrogen peroxide and peracetic acid.
 Compared to these other options, a chlorine dioxide application is far less corrosive.
 While many people may confuse the use of chlorine with chlorine dioxide, they are very different.
 As an example, when chlorine reacts with organic matter, undesirable pollutants such as dioxins and bio-accumulative toxic substances are produced.
 Chlorine dioxide eliminates the production of these pollutants and does not chlorinate organic material, eliminating the formation of trihalomethanes (THMs), halo acetic acids (HAAs) and other chlorinated organic compounds.